shawlu95/nodejs-advanced/readme.md

   - any pending operating system task, e.g. HTTP server listening on a port for incoming requests
   - any long-running operation still being executed, e.g. fs module reading huge file

+---

 ### Node Performance

+**worker thread**

+- experimental, don't bother

+**cluster mode**

-- **cluster mode**: battle-tested, reliable
+- battle-tested, reliable

 - multiple instances of server can be setup in **one** computer
 - one cluster manager that monitors health of individual instances (start, stop, restart etc)
 - rule of thumb: match number of workers to the number of CPU cores or logical cores on machines
-- **worker thread**: experimental, don't bother
+  - a machine with 2 cores, each handling 2 threads, has 4 logical cores
+- `pm2` is a great process manager used for production `npm install -g pm2`